 - Children are taught basic letter formation through the Read Write Inc. programme in Reception and the Autumn/Spring terms of Year 1

 - Continuous cursive handwriting is taught from the Summer term of Year 1 onwards.
-We use the Handwriting Rescue Scheme, initially to teach continuous cursive handwriting (in Years 1 and 2) and subsequently to practise and refresh skills (in the Autumn term of Years 3-6).
-In the Spring and Summer terms of Years 3-6, children practise their continuous cursive handwriting daily
+We use the Handwriting Rescue Scheme, initially to teach continuous cursive handwriting (in Years 1 and 2) and subsequently to practise and refresh skills where necessary.

 - All children work their way up our Handwriting/Presentation Success Ladder during their time in school.
-This awards their progress with licenses for using pen, red pen for underlining and finally a fountain pen.
-The ladder refers to confident use of continuous cursive handwriting and also to careful use of the DUMTUMS system (Date, Underline, Miss a line, Title, Underline, Miss a line, Start) for presentation in books.
+This awards their progress with licenses for using pen and then red pen for underlining.
+The ladder refers to confident use of continuous cursive handwriting and also to careful use of the DUMTUMS system (Date, Underline, Miss a line, Title, Underline, Miss a line, Start) for presentation in books